ankumar/software-design/README.md

 2. Super charge model development transparency, lineage tracking, collaboration & fun.
 Stay Tuned! https://app.chaya.ai/

 3. Opinionated Infrastructure
-- liking this https://getzero.dev/ to take you from idea to production on day one
+- like this https://getzero.dev/ to take you from idea to production on day one

 ## Seeding / Learning / Changing: